boschresearch/Hydraulic-EoL-Testing/README.md

 <pre>
 Generation B: Data/Generation B/DC/
 </pre>
-Prepreint found in this repository.
+Preprint found in this repository (file: cycle_optimization.pdf)

 # License
 The dataset created for the research located in the directory data are licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/) (CC-BY-4.0) .